 Anna Scetinina, M.A., RP

-I provide individual therapy to children, adolescents, and adults suffering from stress, perfectionism, low self-esteem, anxiety disorders (social phobia, agoraphobia, specific phobias, GAD, panic disorder), depression, emetophobia, body dysmorphic disorder, body-focused repetitive behaviour (BFRB), including trichotillomania (hair-pulling) and excoriation (skin-picking), and tic disorder (TS, motor and vocal tics).
+I provide individual therapy helping children, teens, adolescents, and adults deal with OCD, anxiety disorders (social phobia, agoraphobia, paruresis - “shy bladder” syndrome, specific phobias, GAD, panic disorder), panic attacks, depression, emetophobia, body dysmorphic disorder (BDD), body-focused repetitive behaviour (BFRB), including trichotillomania (hair-pulling) and excoriation (skin-picking), tic disorder (TS, motor and vocal tics), stress, misophonia, perfectionism, and low self-esteem.
+I also provide support for addressing parental concerns.

 Therapeutic Approach

-I use ACT (Acceptance and Commitment Therapy), CBT (Cognitive Behavioral Therapy), ERP (Exposure and Response Prevention), ICBT (Inference-based Cognitive Behavioral Therapy), Solution-Focused Therapy, and mindfulness-based interventions.
-I have received training in these modalities and trauma work.
+Therapeutic modalities that I use with my clients include ACT (Acceptance and Commitment Therapy), CBT (Cognitive Behavioral Therapy), ERP (Exposure and Response Prevention), I-CBT (Inference-based Cognitive Behavioral Therapy), Solution-Focused Therapy, and mindfulness-based interventions.

 Obsessive-Compulsive Disorder (OCD)

 Our clinic specializes in treating obsessive-compulsive disorder (OCD).
-I offer individual sessions helping clients who have different types of obsessions, including the following:
+I see clients who have different subtypes of OCD, including the following:

 Harm OCD.
-Intrusive thoughts about harming self or others or fear of something terrible happening to self or loved ones.
+Intrusive thoughts and/or disturbing images about harming oneself (suicidal OCD) or others, or fear of something terrible happening to oneself or loved ones.

 Insult OCD.
-Fear of saying the wrong things, such as something inappropriate, insulting, or offensive.
+Fear of saying/blurting out/writing the wrong things, including something inappropriate, insulting, or offensive.

 Sexual orientation OCD (SO-OCD, HOCD).
 Intrusive thoughts and doubts about sexual orientation.

 Moral scrupulosity obsessions.
-Obsessions about things being right or wrong, anxiety about being a good person/bad person.
+Preoccupation with right or wrong, anxiety about being a good

 Existential OCD.
-Existential obsessions about life and one’s purpose in life.
+Existential obsessions about life, including obsessively questioning reality and one’s life purpose.

 Just-right OCD.
-Urges to do things in a specific way, have objects in particular places, need to touch things a certain way, anxiety about things feeling incomplete or incorrect);
+Urges to do things in a specific way, such as arranging objects until they feel right, touching things in a certain way until it feels right, and experiencing anxiety about things feeling incomplete.

 POCD.
-Fear of being or becoming a pedophile.
+Fear of being or becoming a pedophile, disturbing, intrusive thoughts, and images involving children.

-Relationship OCD (ROCD). doubts about relationships, doubts about attraction to the partner or partner’s attraction, doubts whether to stay or end the relationship.
+Relationship OCD (ROCD). doubts about relationships, doubts about attraction to the partner or partner’s attraction, doubts about whether being in the right relationship, and whether to stay or end the relationship.

 Real event or real-life OCD.
-Intrusive thoughts about past events causing intense fear and guilt.
+Intrusive thoughts about past events (fear that something bad, immoral, or inappropriate was done/happened) that cause intense fear and guilt.

 Hoarding and digital hoarding.
 Difficulty letting go of possessions because of a perceived need to keep them when they have no sentimental value, need to save digital content/files and keep them in order.